 Neither the San Francisco-based law firm representing the group, Lippe Gaffney Wagner, nor Menlo Park City Attorney Bill McClure would name the single plaintiff who signed the proposed settlement on behalf of the group.

 All the other details of the proposal remain equally mysterious, although the city should issue a staff report prior to the July 20 meeting, according to Mr. McClure.
-At least part of the report is likely to discuss reimbursement of the plaintiff(s) and the law firm.
+At least part of the report should discuss reimbursement for the plaintiff(s) and the law firm.